Discovering Quantum Phase Transitions with Fermionic Neural Networks

-where the $\mathbf{k}_m$ are simulation-cell reciprocal lattice vectors up to the Fermi wavevector of the noninteracting electron gas, and the $\nu_{im}^{k\sigma}$ and $\mu_{im}^{k\sigma}$ are learnable parameters.
-When simulating the electron gas, the absence of nuclei (and hence electron-nuclear cusps) removes the need to include the norms of the electron positions as inputs, and the electron position vectors can be taken with respect to an arbitrary origin.
+for complex wave functions.
+The $\mathbf{k}_m$ are simulation-cell reciprocal lattice vectors up to the Fermi wavevector of the noninteracting electron gas, and $\nu_{im}^{k\alpha}, \mu_{im}^{k\alpha}$ are learnable parameters.
+Finally, when simulating the electron gas, the absence of nuclei (and hence electron-nuclear cusps) removes the need to include the norms of the electron positions as inputs.

-The FermiNet wave function is optimized using the variational Monte Carlo (VMC) method \cite{foulkes_quantum_2001} to minimize the expectation value of the energy.
-Gradients of the energy are obtained using standard back-propagation techniques and the network parameters are updated using the Kronecker-factored approximate curvature algorithm \cite{martens_optimizing_2020}, which approximates natural gradient descent \cite{amari_natural_1998} in a way that scales to large neural networks.
+The FermiNet wave function is optimized using the variational Monte Carlo (VMC) method \cite{foulkes_quantum_2001}: the parameters of the network are adjusted to lower the expectation value of the energy, which is calculated using Metropolis-Hastings Monte Carlo integration over the $3N$-dimensional space of electron positions.
+Gradients of the energy are obtained using standard back-propagation techniques, and the network parameters are updated using the Kronecker-factored approximate curvature algorithm \cite{martens_optimizing_2020}, which approximates natural gradient descent \cite{amari_natural_1998} in a way that scales to large neural networks.
 Natural gradient descent is equivalent, up to a normalization constant, to the stochastic reconfiguration method \cite{sorella_wave_2005} frequently used in VMC \cite{nomura_rbm_2017,pfau_ab_2020}.
-Unless specified, all calculations used the same hyperparameters as in Ref.~\cite{pfau_ab_2020} and given in the Supplementary Material.
+Unless specified, all calculations used the same hyperparameters as in Ref.~\cite{pfau_ab_2020} which are given in the Supplementary Material.